sampottinger/py_common_subseq/README.md

 Released under the [MIT license](http://opensource.org/licenses/MIT).
 Don't forget to be awesome.

-#### Installation
+#### Installation (pip)
 ```bash
 pip install py_common_subseq
 ```

-However, this mico-library is a single file and, if you don't want to use pip, just grab py_common_subseq/py_common_subseq.py.
+#### Installation (manual / single file)
+This mico-library is a single file and engineers that may prefer to include the file directly instead of using pip can simply copy py_common_subseq/py_common_subseq.py into an accessible location.
 This micro-library does not have any additional dependecies beyond the Python standard library.

 #### Quickstart